 At first, it felt like *just one more thing I had to do.* OK GREAT, I can’t use those few minutes to organize my desk, catch up on attendance, or write the warm-up.
 I was frustrated!
 It felt like wasted time.
 So I tried to find a positive way to use this time in the hallway.
 Instead of just standing there in front of my door staring off into space, I started to engage with the students as they walk by.
 I’ll talk to students I don’t know by asking a question or paying a compliment.
 If they’re wearing an athletic uniform, I’ll ask who they’re playing that day and wish them luck.
 It feels good to make connections!

 As my own students trickle in, I make sure I greet them by name and ask how they are doing.
 It is actually a great way to check in with students without them knowing what you’re actually doing.
 If someone who is usually very talkative avoids my eye contact, I’ll know to take it easy on them that day.
 If my student who works at night looks really tired, I can assume she worked last night and I won’t give her a hard time about the homework.
 In general, if a student seems upset in any way, I can assume they may have a lot on their mind and I will remind myself during class that any reluctance or hesitation isn’t because of me.
 And conversely, if a quieter student smiles and gives me a confident answer, maybe I will try to push them a little bit outside of their comfort zone that day.
 That first connection can really help you be mindful of your class environment that day.

 Sometimes, these small interactions make a much bigger impact than we might think.
 Last year, during my “Hola Aiden, ¿cómo estás?” moment… my quiet freshman boy opened up to me.
 “Miss, I think you’re the only teacher that likes me.
-You’re my only teacher that talks to me.”
+You’re the only teacher that talks to me.”